bsoung/breakr-full-stack/README.md

 ## Motivation

-*Studies show that taking a break once an hour increases our work productivity.
+* Studies show that taking a break once an hour increases our work productivity.
 After a while, our brain becomes numb to constant stimulation and it becomes harder to focus.
 A break can serve as creative fuel so that we are able to come back to the task at hand renewed and reenergized.
 Breakr can assure that happens.
-*Breakr allows users to set an interval for their work time, after which a popup notification and sound will alert the user that it is time to take a break.
+* Breakr allows users to set an interval for their work time, after which a popup notification and sound will alert the user that it is time to take a break.
 Set a new timer for your break period and be alerted when it is time to get back to work.
-*Users have the option to create an account and login.
+* Users have the option to create an account and login.
 In doing so, they will gain access to their statistics to track their work and break times.

 ### API Reference

-*GET /api/user    ::returns all users who have been created *POST /api/user   ::creates a new user with a username, password, and timer object *POST /api/login  ::authenticates the user and log the user in
+* GET /api/user    :: returns all users who have been created
+* POST /api/user   :: creates a new user with a username, password, and timer object
+* POST /api/login  :: authenticates the user and log the user in

 #### Tests

-*To run tests, use command "npm test" in the command line.
+* To run tests, use command "npm test" in the command line.
-*Tests completed and passing for our User Model and Chart Component.
+* Tests completed and passing for our User Model and Chart Component.

 ##### Contributers
-*bsoung
-*dennellmarie
-*emontecalvo
+* bsoung
+* dennellmarie
+* emontecalvo